kwundram2602/oma24-proj/README.md

 ![Confusion Matrix](figures/res/baseline_TorchGeoUNet_resnet50_tcd/plots/confusion_matrix.png)

 ### Discussion
 When comparing the loss curves, it can be seen that using pretrained weights stabilizes the training and low loss values are reached earlier.
 However, the different scaling of the plots exaggerates this.
-Furthermore the drop in maP is significantly higher for larger IoU thresholds when the model is trained from scratch.
+Furthermore the drop in mAP is significantly higher for larger IoU thresholds when the model is trained from scratch.
 The pretraining leads to better performances with high IoU thresholds.
-Additionally the ResNet-50 backbone also performances better than the ResNet-34 based model.
+Additionally the ResNet-50 backbone also performs better than the ResNet-34 based model.

 ---